ibm-cloud-docs/cloud-infrastructure/monitoring-no-driver-mode.md

 **4.** Restart the agent.

-After you complete the previous steps, limited funcationaity is implemented and you see the reduced pricing on your invoice.
+After you complete the previous steps, limited functionality is implemented and you see the reduced pricing on your invoice.
 {: note}

 ### What's next
 {: #monitoring-light-whats-next}

-After you provision your monitoring agent and enable 'no driver mode', you need to configire an monitoring agent in each environment that you want to monitor.
-For information about configuring a monitoring agent, see [Configuring a monitoring agent](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-config_agent).
+After you provision your monitoring agent and enable 'no driver mode', you need to configure a monitoring agent in each environment that you want to monitor.
+For more information about configuring a monitoring agent, see [Configuring a monitoring agent](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-config_agent).

 ## {{site.data.keyword.mon_full_notm}} 'no driver mode' metrics
 {: #monitoring-light-metrics}